paulahemsi/cub3d/README.md

 `./cub3D path_to_scene_file.txt`

-you may edit all these configurations:
+you may edit all these settings:

-resolution, ceil and floor colors (range 0 - 255), walls and sprite textures, map.
+resolution, ceiling and floor colors (range 0 - 255), walls and sprite textures, map.
 The map must be sorrounded by walls(1) and have the initial player position and direction (W- west, E- east, N-north, S-south)

 ```
 R width height